-One medium-intensity plot was available for this provisional ecological site.
-One low intensity site for the Clayey Steep Moist Grassland ecological site was also referenced as a comparison.
+Three low-intensity plots were available for this provisional ecological site.
 These plots were used in conjunction with a review of the scientific literature and professional experience to approximate the reference plant community.
 Information for remaining states was obtained from professional experience and a review of the scientific literature.
 All community phases are considered provisional based on these plots and the sources identified in this ecological site description.